LeesEngineer/CSAPP/MachineLevelProgramming.md

 <p>Obtain with command (On shark machine) : `gcc -Og -S sum.c`</p>

+<p>ret gets you return from wherever the calling position was. </p>

 <p>This is actuallt a slightly cleaed up version of what really happens.</p>

 ```